Skip to main content

 Configuration

 A gosoline application can have multiple sqlc clients, each identified by a unique name (e.g., default, analytics, readonly).
-Every client you intend to use must be configured before use — attempting to create a client without a matching configuration entry will result in an error at startup.
+Every client you intend to use must be configured before use - attempting to create a client or DB handle without a matching configuration entry returns an error when sqlc.NewClient(), sqlc.ProvideClient(), or sqlc.NewDB() is called.

 Configure database connections under the sqlc key in your configuration file, with each connection name as a sub-key: